 A type 1 household in the intercollegiate halls is a clearly defined group of people in self-catered accommodation who share a kitchen; they may also share a bathroom.
 This type of accommodation is found at Garden Halls (Townhouses & HPT), Eleanor Rosa, House, and Handel Mansions.
 In a type 1 household, if one person develops symptoms of COVID-19, the entire household must contact quarantine for 14 days or until the person with symptoms receives a negative test result.
 People in a type 1 household can socialise normally with one another indoors and outdoors, without having to maintain 2m distance, and if the household is larger than six people, they are still allowed to gather socially, provided no one from outside the household joins the gathering.
 Within the halls, we ask that any type 1 household gatherings of more than six household members take place either inside the flat where the household is based, or outside the halls in a public space.

 A type 2 household in the intercollegiate halls is a less well-defined group of people in catered accommodation who are invited to attend dinner at the same time as one another – usually this is one floor or one wing of the building.
 The rooms in a type 2 household are typically arranged in a traditional halls of residence or hotel layout, with long corridors of bedrooms that open directly onto the corridor.
 In many cases, members of a type 2 household share a large multi-cubicle “institutional” bathroom; but these households do also include those with en suite rooms.
 There is no requirement for everyone in the household to contact quarantine if someone develops symptoms of COVID-19.
 If a household member receives a positive test result for coronavirus, consideration will be given to quarantining the type 2 household following a case-by-case risk assessment; but in many cases, this will not be necessary.
-People in a type 2 household can socialise indoors and outdoors in groups of up to six people.
-They should attempt, wherever possible, to maintain a distance of 2m from other people, or if 2m distancing is not possible, at least 1m plus other measures such as wearing a face covering (this applies whether or not they are members of the same type 2 household).
-In the intercollegiate halls, we will enforce the “rule of six” and the wearing of face coverings, but we will not take disciplinary action for failure to maintain distance.
+People in a type 2 household can socialise indoors and outdoors in groups of up to six people from that same type 2 household.
+They should attempt, wherever possible, to maintain a distance of 2m from other people, or if 2m distancing is not possible, at least 1m plus other measures such as wearing a face covering.

 A type 3 household in the intercollegiate halls is a completely self-contained, self-catered flat where no facilities are shared with other residents.
 Sometimes this type of accommodation is occupied by couples or families.
 In a type 3 household, if one person develops symptoms of COVID-19, the entire flat must contact quarantine for 14 days or until the person with symptoms receives a negative test result.